dmbarbour/glas/docs/GlasProg.md

 Accelerators support 'performance primitives' without introducing semantic primitives.
 If we build upon a minimalist set of semantic primitives, we'll be relying on accelerators for arithmetic, large lists, and many other use cases.

-### Tracing

-We can ask the runtime to record sufficient information to replay a computation.
-This is expensive, so we might configure tracing (per Chan) to perform random samples or something, switching between traced and untraced versions of the code.

-What information do we need?

-* input registers - initial, updates after yield, checkpoints from scrubbing
-* updates and return values from calling external methods
-* non-deterministic choices and scheduling, optionally including backtracking
-* for long-running computations, heuristic checkpoints for timeline scrubbing
-* for convenience, a complete representation of the subprogram being traced
-* consider adding the contextual stack of log messages etc.

-I think this won't be easy to implement, but it may be worthwhile.

-Support for conditional tracing may also be useful.

 ### Breakpoints

-I'm not fond of debugging via breakpoints, but some people swear by them.
-Conventional breakpoints can be improved a little with a conditional check.
-In context of glas annotations, we could also

-Break

-Anyhow, I think we can do a lot better than inserting rigid 'breakpoints' into programs.
-We could instead apply 'breakpoints' to log messages or similar.
+        (%an.bp Chan BucketSel)

+We could feasibly annotate conditional breakpoints into a program.
+Ideally, we'll integrate the notion of overlay breakpoints, e.g. breaking when conditions are met.

+Not sure exactly what I want here, however.

 ### Projection?
 Defer.

 My idea with projection is that we can extend '%an.log' to instead describe interactive debug views in terms of projectional editors over local registers and such.
 The main distinction from logging is interactivity.
-With logging the assumption is that messages are written into a log for future review, while for projections we're letting users directly peek and poke into a running system.
+With logging the assumption is that messages are serialized into a log for future review, while for projections we're letting users directly peek and poke into a running system.

 ### Content-Addressed Storage